-The Association is running a 'Taster in Beekeeping' weekend course in the spring for people interested in taking their first steps with keeping bees.
-The 2020 course will take place over the weekend of the 28th and 29th March
+The Association runs a 'Taster in Beekeeping' course each year in the spring at Tilstock Village Hall for people interested in taking their first steps with keeping bees.

 * Will only receive one copy of handouts etc